rafaelromao/qmk_firmware/users/rafaelromao/docs/navigation.md

 ![img](https://i.imgur.com/Qaef03m.png)

 ## Navigation
-- It gives access to [one-shot mods](modifiers.md), along with tab and esc, in the left side and VIM style navigation, along with page navigation, insert, delete, home, end and enter, in the right side.
+- The Navigation layer gives access to [one-shot mods](modifiers.md), along with tab and esc, in the left side and VIM style navigation, along with page navigation, insert, delete, home, end and enter, in the right side.
 - In VIM, navigation with hjkl should be ignored in favor of the navigation with the fingers in the home position, using the navigation layer.
     - For that to work better, hjkl should be disabled in normal and visual modes:
         ```vim